mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

   app that allows audiences to text in during a presentation with feedback or questions.

-* [Openduty](https://github.com/ustream/openduty) is similar to PagerDuty
+* [Openduty](https://github.com/ustream/openduty) is a website status checking and alert system similar to PagerDuty.
-  but is open source and self-hosted.

 ## Django learning checklist